The Attention Demander

 Primary Needs Being Revealed

 This student may be attempting to "prove" him/herself to others by getting attention.

 Inability in social relationships and academic performance may cause this student to demonstrate such behavior.

 Secondary Needs Being Revealed

 Actions to Take

-This child needs to belong to some group.
+This student needs to belong to some group.